EESSI/compatibility-layer/README.md

 #### Ansible playbook (Option 2)

 The steps described above can be automatically executed by running the Ansible playbook `install.yml` inside the folder `playbooks`.
 See the `README` in that folder for more details.
+Note that the playbook will also install a set of packages, e.g. `Lmod` and `archspec`.

 ### Updating the Prefix
 #### Packages